AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

 ![Example of a shoppable moment](assets/customize-app/example-shoppable-moment.png)

+1. Return to the browser tab of the Content Fragment editor.

-1. Start by returning to the Content Fragment editor.
+1. You need to return to the correct place in the Content Fragment editor.
 The breadcrumbs at the top-left of the editor show where you are in your content hierarchy.
 Tap or click **WKND Home** in the breadcrumbs to return to that page.

    ![Navigate back to the layout screen](assets/customize-app/breadcrumbs-2.png)